open-mv-sandbox/daicon/docs/daicon.md

 #### Type ID

-The `Type ID` is a UUID used to identify the location of components for compatibility and interoperability.
+The "Type ID" is a UUID used to identify the location of components for compatibility and interoperability.
 Components are expected to follow semantic versioning, with a major version increase resulting in a new ID.

-A `Type ID` **MUST** be unique in all tables, this enforces that there is no situation where continuing to read entries will change the components already found.
+A "Type ID" **MUST** be unique in all tables, this enforces that there is no situation where continuing to read entries will change the components already found.

 > ℹ️ An implementation can decide to stop reading component entries early, if it has found the components it needs.